williamngan/roll/README.md

 Then this will keep track of vertical scrolling in the #viewport DOM element.
 You can then listen for the `roll` and `step` events as shown in Basic Usage, and implement your own logic.

-One more thing: `Roll.stepHandler(...)` is a helper for handling `step` event.
+One more thing: `Roll.stepHandler(...)` is a helper to go through a slideshow with `step` event.
 It will add css classes to the `.step` elements based on which step is in view.

 ```javascript
 roll.on( "step", Roll.stepHandler( roll, views, "prev", "next", "curr", true ) );